Mrugalla/Overdrive-ReNEO/README.md

 that can be used to pan the distortion parameter to L/R or M/S. You can also turn up 4x oversampling if you want to, but that feature is quite cpu-intensive, because I still suck at making efficient convolution.
 Hope you all have a lot of fun with this :)

+The sound of this plugin is really unique.
+I'm not a guitar player myself but I was told it's not what you'd usually expect from an overdrive pedal.
+I personally love it for all my memories with it.
+A long time ago I used mda overdrive a lot on various synth patches and autotuned vocals and when I started working on this project I immediatly noticed that this vibe was missing in my own productions for a long time, so I'm very happy I'm able to bring it back with this plugin.

 ![screenshot](https://user-images.githubusercontent.com/54960398/176905057-9a4fa847-f206-404f-8bb7-ea77bc226d8b.png)